Introduction

 The above-ground shelters are a brilliant option for families due to accessibility.
 The elderly, disabled and families with young children would normally prefer above-ground units as it does not require any stairs or ladders.
 They are installed in garages, basements or even as standalone backyard units, which offer fast and secure access in the event of an emergency, which is very important when time is of the essence.

-Feature | Above-Ground Shelters | Underground Shelters |
+| Feature | Above-Ground Shelters | Underground Shelters |

-Protection Level | High; meets FEMA/ICC-500 standards for wind & debris | Very High; natural soil barrier adds extra protection |
+| Protection Level | High; built to FEMA and ICC-500 standards for wind and debris impact | Very High; soil coverage provides natural shielding from extreme winds and debris |

-Accessibility | Excellent; ideal for seniors, children, or wheelchair users | Moderate; may require stairs or ladders, harder for mobility-limited occupants |
+| Accessibility | Excellent; easy entry for seniors, children, and wheelchair users | Moderate; stairs or ladders required, less convenient for mobility-limited occupants |

-Lifespan | 20–50 years with maintenance | 30–50 years with proper care |
+| Expected Lifespan | 20–50 years with proper maintenance | 30–60 years with professional installation and long-term care |

-Tornado Shelter Prices by Type in 2025
+Tornado Shelter Prices by Type in 2026

 Storm Bunkers